-The Company also had federal and state research tax credit (R&D credits) carryforwards of approximately \$17,508 and \$2,187, respectively.
-The federal research tax credit carryforwards expire from 2025 through 2036, and the state research tax credit carryforwards expire from 2019 through 2023.
+We also had federal and state research tax credits ("R&D credit") carryforwards of approximately \$22,559 and \$1,476, respectively.
+The federal R&D credit carryforwards expire from 2026 through 2037, and the state R&D credit carryforwards expire from 2020 through 2024.

-The Company conducts business globally and as a result, files income tax returns in the United States and in various state and foreign jurisdictions.
-In the normal course of business, the Company is subject to examination by taxing authorities throughout the world, including such major jurisdictions are the United States, Australia, Canada, Germany, Netherlands and United Kingdom.
-The following table summarizes the tax years in the Company's major tax jurisdictions that remain subject to income tax examinations by tax authorities as of March 31, 2019.
-The years subject to income tax examination in the Company's foreign jurisdictions cover the maximum time period with respect to these jurisdictions.
+We conduct business globally and as a result, file income tax returns in the United States and in various state and foreign jurisdictions.
+In the normal course of business, we are subject to examination by taxing authorities throughout the world.
+The following table summarizes the tax years subject to income tax examinations by tax authorities as of March 31, 2020.
+The years subject to income tax examination in our foreign jurisdictions cover the maximum time period with respect to these jurisdictions.
 Due to NOLs, in some cases the tax years continue to remain subject to examination with respect to such NOLs.

 Tax Jurisdiction Years Subject to Income Tax Examination

-U.S. Federal 2018 - Present
+U.S. Federal 2017 - Present

 Foreign jurisdictions 2013 - Present

-The calculation of the Company's tax liabilities involves dealing with uncertainties in the application of complex tax regulations in each of its tax jurisdictions.
+The calculation of our tax liabilities involves dealing with uncertainties in the application of complex tax regulations in each of our tax jurisdictions.
 The number of years with open tax audits varies depending on the tax jurisdiction.
 A number of years may lapse before a particular matter is audited and finally resolved.
 A reconciliation of the amounts of unrecognized tax benefits is as follows:

-Balance at March 31, 2016 \$ 1,952 Additions for tax positions related to fiscal 2017 Additions for tax positions related to prior years 179 Settlements and effective settlements with tax authorities and remeasurements Reductions related to the expiration of statutes of limitations Foreign currency translation adjustment (33) Balance at March 31, 2017 2,098 Additions for tax positions related to fiscal 2018 Additions for tax positions related to prior years 150 Settlements and effective settlements with tax authorities and remeasurements Reductions related to the expiration of statutes of limitations (397) Foreign currency translation adjustment (111) Balance at March 31, 2018 1,740 Additions for tax positions related to fiscal 2019 Additions for tax positions related to prior years 547 Settlements and effective settlements with tax authorities and remeasurements Reductions related to the expiration of statutes of limitations (695) Foreign currency translation adjustment - Balance at March 31, 2019 1,592
+Balance at March 31, 2017 \$ 2,098 Additions for tax positions related to fiscal 2018 Additions for tax positions related to prior years 150 Settlements and effective settlements with tax authorities and remeasurements Reductions related to the expiration of statutes of limitations (397) Foreign currency translation adjustment (111) Balance at March 31, 2018 1,740 Additions for tax positions related to fiscal 2019 Additions for tax positions related to prior years 547 Settlements and effective settlements with tax authorities and remeasurements Reductions related to the expiration of statutes of limitations (695) Foreign currency translation adjustment Balance at March 31, 2019 1,592 Additions for tax positions related to fiscal 2020 170 Additions for tax positions related to prior years Settlements and effective settlements with tax authorities and remeasurements Reductions related to the expiration of statutes of limitations (100) Foreign currency translation adjustment Balance at March 31, 2020 1,662

-The Company estimates that no significant remaining unrecognized tax benefits will be realized during the fiscal year ending March 31, 2020.
-Interest and penalties related to unrecognized tax benefits are recorded in income tax expense.
-In the years ended March 31, 2019, 2018 and 2017, the Company recognized \$40, \$80 and \$61, respectively, of interest and penalties in the Consolidated Statement of Operations.
+We estimate that no significant remaining unrecognized tax benefits will be realized during the fiscal year ending March 31, 2021.
+Interest and penalties related to unrecognized tax benefits are recorded in Income tax expense.
+In the years ended March 31, 2020, 2019 and 2018, we recognized \$6, \$40 and \$80, respectively, of net interest and penalties in the Consolidated Statements of Operations.

-10. Employee Benefit Plan
+12. Employee Benefit Plan

-The Company has a defined contribution plan, as allowed under Section 401(k) of the Internal Revenue Code, covering substantially all employees.
-Effective January 1, 2012, the Company makes contributions equal to a discretionary percentage of the employee's contributions determined by the Company.
-During the years ended March 31, 2019, 2018 and 2017, the Company made contributions of \$2,786, \$2,959, and \$2,998, respectively.
+We have a defined contribution plan, as allowed under Section 401(k) of the Internal Revenue Code, covering substantially all employees.
+Effective January 1, 2012, we make contributions equal to a discretionary percentage of the employee's contributions determined by us.
+During the years ended March 31, 2020, 2019 and 2018, we made contributions of \$2,487, \$2,786, and \$2,959, respectively.

-11. Segment Information
+13. Segment Information

-The Company operates in one segment.
-The Company's products and services are sold throughout the world, through direct and indirect sales channels.
-The Company's chief operating decision maker (the "CODM") is the chief executive officer.
+We operate in one segment.
+Our products and services are sold throughout the world, through direct and indirect sales channels.
+Our chief operating decision maker (the "CODM") is the Chief Executive Officer.
 The CODM makes operating performance assessment and resource allocation decisions on a global basis.
 The CODM does not receive discrete financial information about asset allocation, expense allocation or profitability by product or geography.